Artiume/jellyfin-docs/general/clients/codecs.md

 <sup>1</sup>HEVC support is possible by offloading to the OS.

 <sup>2</sup>Android playback is currently broken.
-Client reports that h265 is supported and attempts to Directstream it.
+Client reports that HEVC is supported and attempts to Directstream it.

 # Audio Codec Compatibility